-You will receive standard care for brain haemorrhage, whether or not you choose to take part.
+Your relative/person you are giving consent for will receive standard care for brain haemorrhage, whether or not you consent to them taking part.
 In addition to standard care:

-• We'll give you more detailed information that is tailored to you about brain haemorrhage, your care, and this study.
+We'll give you more detailed tailored information about brain haemorrhage, their care, and this study.
 This information can be shared on screen, on paper, or by email.
-It will cover the type of brain haemorrhage, the care you have received, options for your care, and whether you would be willing to consider taking part in a future platform study of the options for your care.
-There's no obligation to be part of a future study.
+It will cover the type of brain haemorrhage, the care they have received, options for their care, and whether you think they would want to take part in a future platform study of the options for their care.
+There's no obligation for them to be part of a future study.

-- We'll gather information from your medical records and keep it confidential in a secure database. - We'll interview you or your nearest relative twice, for around 15 minutes at 3 days and at 14 days after you give consent.
+- We'll gather information from their medical records and keep it confidential in a secure database. - We'll interview you or their nearest relative twice, for around 15 minutes at 3 days and at 14 days after you give consent.
 We will ask you a few questions about a PLatform study for INTracerebral Haemorrhage, known as PLINTH for short.
 Platform studies allow several options for brain haemorrhage care to be investigated in one study.
 This means that they are more inclusive and they can help find which option is best faster than other types of study.
-We want to interview you to work out whether a platform study for people with brain haemorrhage can be done. - We'll ask whether you or your nearest relative could complete a short survey about quality of life after brain haemorrhage. - We'll monitor your health records confidentially to see how you get on after you leave hospital.
+We want to interview you to work out whether a platform study for people with brain haemorrhage can be done. - We'll ask if you (or their nearest relative) could complete a short survey about the person you are consenting for's quality of life after their brain haemorrhage. - We'll monitor their health records confidentially to see how they get on after they leave hospital.